Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 If you would like to test these two subroutines, then remove the Comment symbol and make the MsgBox active.
 Run your test program one more time.
 You will find the Initialize message appears in the beginning (Click OK to continue) and the Terminate message appears at the end of the Test Program.

 I know what you have in your mind by now, like “So much code for multiplying two variables together”.
-It is true from that perspective, but it is very likely that we have written code for similar problem-solving issues repeatedly every time, duplicating code for validation checks and for other logical error safeguards.
+It is true from that perspective but we will be writing code for similar problem-solving issues repeatedly every time, duplicating code for validation checks and for other logical error safeguards.

 Here, we are not writing an ordinary Program but developing a Custom Object that can be used many times or can be part of other Objects, wherever we need it without worrying about how it works, from the user's point of view.
 Microsoft Access has many built-in Objects/Functions that we use all the time without worrying about how it works, by setting their Properties or Parameters and getting the work done.